 26. Move or change the location of your My Documents folder so that it is on a separate partition or hard drive.

-32. Edit the right-click context menu in Windows XP and Vista and remove unnecessary items to increase display speed.
+28. Speaking of right-click context menus, you can also edit the right-click context menu and remove unnecessary items to increase display speed.

 33. Use the Windows Performance Toolkit and the trace logs to speed up Windows boot time.

-35. Improve Vista performance by using ReadyBoost, a new feature whereby Vista can use the free space on your USB drive as a caching mechanism.
+35. Improve Windows performance by using ReadyBoost, a newer feature whereby can use the free space on your USB drive as a caching mechanism.

-41. Use a program called TeraCopy to speed up file copying in Windows XP and Vista.
+41. Use a program called TeraCopy to speed up file copying in Windows.

-45. Install more RAM if you are running XP with less than 512 MB or Vista with less than 1 GB of RAM.
+45. Install more RAM in your machine if you are running Windows with anything less than 2 GB of RAM.